dave-b-b/react-achievements/README.md

 ```

 **Includes:**
-- 🔔 Toast notifications with smooth animations
+- 🔔 Notifications with smooth animations
 - 🎊 Confetti celebrations
 - 🏆 Achievement modal with locked/unlocked states
 - 🎨 Customizable themes or inject your own components